gbreeze/ta/README.md

 Refactored, Expanded and Extended (via Pandas) by Kevin Johnson - https://github.com/twopirllc

-Please, let us know about any comment or feedback.
+Please leave any comments, feedback, or suggestions.